yxu132/multitask-ssp-diso/README.md

 # multitask-ssp-diso

 This repository provides the source codes for our developed multi-task deep learning framework for simultaneous prediction of protein secondary structure population (SSP) and intrinsically disordered proteins (IDPs) and regions (IDRs).
-The related manuscript *Simultaneous prediction of protein secondary structure population and intrinsic disorder us-ing multi-task deep learning* is submitted to *Bioinformations*.
+The related manuscript entitled “Simultaneous prediction of protein secondary structure population and intrinsic disorder using multi-task deep learning” has been submitted to *Bioinformatics*.

 The deep learning implementation is based on the framework [TensorFlow](https://www.tensorflow.org/install/).
 Please refer to the original manuscript for detailed scription of the singletask framework and the multitask framework for prediction SSPs and IDP/IDRs.